java-heroes/eCommerce/README.md

 # eCommerce System
 This repository includes the backend of the electronic commerce system.
-This backend version only provides a REST API.
+This backend version only provides BACK-END section.
 There is no UI.At least for now